Explore the SDK Playground

 If you want to connect to your database:

-1. Generate database credentials to securely connect and control access to your database.
-For more information, see Configure Database Credentials
+1. Generate your database credentials to connect and control access to you database.

-2. Add your current IP address as an allowed IP for your database.
-For more information, see Configure Allowed IP Addresses
+2. Add your current IP address as an allowed IP for you database.

-3. Generate a Code Snippet that helps you connect your database to your application.
+3. Generate a code snippet to connect your database to your application.

 5. (Optional) Download the security certificate for your database and add it to your application’s server machine or IDE: